 It is because adapting learning strategy for the millennial workforce is a key L&D priority; and the aforementioned facts largely dictate all millennial behaviors, including that of learning and development.
 The reality of their situation can make millennials feel highly disillusioned and hopeless, leading to lower productivity and higher attrition.
-To overcome these challenges, it is important that L&D teams effective cater to the millennials’ need for learning that is hyper-personalized, on-demand, engaging, quick, impactful and a part of their job.
+To overcome these challenges, it is important that L&D teams effectively cater to the millennials’ need for learning that is hyper-personalized, on-demand, engaging, quick, impactful and a part of their job.

-While organizations have gathered some success when it comes to making learning on-demand through mobile-based and eLearning, there is still a long way to go in truly catering to millennial demands for learning.
+While organizations have gathered some success when it comes to making learning on-demand through mobile-based and online learning, there is still a long way to go in truly catering to millennial demands for learning.
 Biology teaches us that making learning fun can help L&D teams manage these challenges and cater to these needs.

 The dopamine invasion

 Dopamine is a neurotransmitter; Released by brain cells, dopamine is involved in many pathways in the brain, playing an important role in a range of body systems as well as functions, including movement, sleep, learning, mood, memory and attention.
 It is reputed as being the “feel-good hormone”.
 Dopamine is associated with feelings of euphoria, bliss, motivation and concentration, all of which we feel when we are having fun.

 When learners are having fun, they feel good, which results in them letting go of their inhibitions and becoming more receptive to the environment around themselves.
 As a result, the learning uptake is higher.

 So, how do we ensure that learners are having fun?